rvaidun/email-automater/README.md

 ### How It Works

-1. When you send an initial email, it is tracked in the `followup_db.json` file
+1. When you send an initial email, it is tracked in the `followup.db` SQLite file
-2. The system automatically sets up a cron job to check for pending follow-ups daily
+2. You need to set up a cron job to run `run_followups.sh` daily to check for and send pending follow-ups
 3. Follow-up emails will be sent automatically after the specified wait period (default: 3 days)
 4. Each contact will receive a maximum of 2 follow-up emails